vanmxpx/ISDPlatform/Documentation/Database/README.md

 2. Click the "Environment Variables…" button.
 3. Now you can add a user environment variable to Windows with the name "Coop" and the password that you specified during installation Oracle Database 18c.
 <br/>![New connection](https://github.com/vanmxpx/ISDPlatform/blob/feature/OracleDBTuningGuide/Documentation/Database/ScreenshotsForGuide/add_environment_variable.png)

+## Run Cooper project

+Well done, you created the connection to the database, created tables and fill them with data and also added an environment variable for Cooper project.
+Now you can run the project.